 Leadership: Definitions, Descriptions, Terminology

 Table of contents

 Leadership is a vast and important subject, yet full of confusing ideas and terminology, open to widely different interpretations.
-Leadership definitions and descriptions also vary enormously, and examples of leadership can be extremely diverse too.
+Definitions and descriptions also vary enormously, and examples can be extremely diverse too.

 We can find leadership in every sort of work and play, and in every sort of adventure and project, regardless of scale, and regardless of financial or official authority.

-And so, given the many ways in which leadership operates, it is no surprise that leadership is so difficult to define and describe.
+And so, given the many ways in which leadership operates, it is no surprise that it is so difficult to define and describe.

 So what is leadership?

 Is it a technical model?